Nertsal/horns-of-combustion/design/problems.md

 ### Barrel
 - Static areas of damage - hard to get enemies to walk into them
 - **Dashing into enemies doesn't work**
+  - explode bullets in a radius upon dashing
+  - enemies dont ignite oil
+  - barrel does not explode in fire

 ## Control
 - Cursor (make it move with the player, like in Hotline Miami)